Aatolana schioedtei

 Aatolana schioedtei is a species of crustaceans in the family Cirolanidae, first described by Edward J. Miers in 1884 as Cirolana schioedtei.
 In 1993, Bruce reassigned the species to the genus, Aatolana.

-It is benthic shrimp found in tropical waters at depths of 16 m to 173 m off the coasts of Western Australia, the Northern Territory, and Queensland.
+It is a benthic shrimp found in tropical waters at depths of 16 m to 173 m off the coasts of Western Australia, the Northern Territory, and Queensland.